moeez-tariq/HappyNest/README.md

+# HappyNest: Week 9
+We have implemented the first version of our app!
+Right now, the application is able to get news that is from your nearest city and display it to you.

+The relevant routes are:
+/api/news/fetch
+* Gets news based on city data from our outside APIs and adds any new articles to our database /api/news/city=[city name]
+* Gets relevant news from our database for the specific city provided (the news may have just been added by the fetch call)

 # HappyNest: Week 6

 We have used **FastAPI** and **MongoDB** to create the API for our HappyNest application.
 There are four collections to take note of: